-The Sirenuse Trail takes its name from the three islands of Li Galli, from here the sirens tempted Ulysses with their charming voice.
+The Sirenuse Trail takes its name from the three Li Galli islets.
+From here the sirens tempted Ulysses with their fascinating voice.

-The Sirenuse Trail is a scenic loop trail that takes you through the southern side of the Sorrentine Peninsula enjoying beautiful views: from the Amalfi Coast to the Faraglioni of Capri.
+The Sentiero delle Sirenuse is a panoramic circular route that allows you to cross the southern side of the Sorrento Peninsula enjoying enchanting views: from the Amalfi Coast to the Faraglioni of Capri.

-As any circular route, you can do it in the direction you prefer.
-The trail also lends itself to many variations, could be shortened, or integrated with other routes.
+You can follow the path in the direction you prefer.
+The route lends itself well to various variations, or it can be integrated with other itineraries.

-The itinerary continues towards Torca: through olive groves and scrubland, you come to the inhabited area of via Monticello, which ends in the square of Torca.
-From here take via Nula and then via Pigna to go back to Sant’Agata sui Due Golfi.
+The itinerary continues towards Torca: first through garrigue and then olive groves, you reach the inhabited area of via Monticello, which ends in the small square of Torca.
+From here, take via Nula and then via Pigna, until you return to Sant’Agata sui Due Golfi.